Siphon880gh/rapid-tools-suite/readme.md

 });
 ```

 Since you are typing CSS code into these xsCSS..lgCSS options, your IDE wont be auto-completing, syntatic coloring, or offering hints for the CSS.
-If you feel uncomfortable, you can validate your CSS at CSS Lint or you can open a blank css on your editor to type your CSS there first. `Rapid.ibootstrap.staticCSS();` also helps by returning a concatenated form of all the responsive CSS options with their approproate CSS media queries, something you can validate at CSS Lint.
+If you feel uncomfortable, you can validate your CSS at CSS Lint or you can open a blank css on your editor to type your CSS there first. `Rapid.bootstrap.toStaticCSS();` also helps by returning a concatenated form of all the responsive CSS options with their approproate CSS media queries, something you can validate at CSS Lint.

 If the page loads as expected on different screen resolutions, you are good to go.
 But if the elements take a brief moment to rescale and/or move to fit the css rules targeted for the screen resolution, then ask Rapid for the css and just copy and paste that into a style block, and delete the Rapid options.
 You get that static css media queries with:
 ```
-Rapid.ibootstrap.staticCSS();
+Rapid.bootstrap.toStaticCSS();
 ```

 When the css media queries are not enough and you want to use jquery to change the html using .css, .offset, etc to tailor fit certain screen resolutions; Or when you just want to run scripts based on screen resolutions: There are responsive scripts you can setup in Rapid options: